DML 1/72 Sd.Kfz.167 StuG IV Early Kit First Look

 DML has done a beautiful job with this kit, and it is another example of the moldmaker's art.
 The model comes with separate OVM, hatches, engine access hatch, and a rough-out 7.5 cm gun.
 The kit provides two different gun barrels – a flat top muzzle brake (N13) or the original kit's round one (C21) but both use DML's now traditional pre-bored muzzle brake (done by sliding a pin through the sprue runner when molding.)

 For ease of painting tiny wheels, DML has really exceeded themselves.
 Each wheel set comes molded as one pair with the disk part molded separately; the modeler can thus paint the tire section black and then camouflage the centers, resulting in an easy and clean method of getting the wheels painted.
 A Plus for that one!

 Tracks are the new DS plastic gluable vinyl, one section type, so many modelers will be happy not to wrestle with link-and-length units here.
-But as I recently found out from Freddie Leung of Dragon Models USA, they are designed with "slop" built into them so that they can be "sagged" to show wear on the vehicle.
+But as I recently found out from DML, they are designed with "slop" built into them so that they can be "sagged" to show wear on the vehicle.
 Translation: they are too long when you get them.
 The good news is since they are gluable to styrene plastic a few bare spots and cement mean that you can rig the sag into them when you install them on the model, so you must take care and plan for it.

 The directions are not for beginners, as many steps appear to be assumed, such as how to assemble the road wheel bogies.